carpentries/lesson-development-training/episodes/project-management.md

 :::::::::::::::::::::::::::::::::::::::: keypoints

+- Being intentional about task/project management for your lesson development project is better than making it up as you go along.
+- Different tools and platforms exist to help you with project management - chose one that suits your team best.
-- GitHub's **Milestones** and **Project Boards** can be used to effectively manage work sprints and a lesson development project as a whole, respectively.
+- Dedicated work sprints seem to work well for lesson development and GitHub's **Milestones** can be used effectively to plan and manage such sprints.
 - Make sure to consider and establish a governance model for your project early on - to describe the ground rules of participation and the process for decision making within the project.

 :::::::::::::::::::::::::::::::::::::::